- Dr David Holmes

 Professor Martyn Jones is the Deputy Chancellor of the University and was previously Chairman of the Academic Council 2008-2013.
 He is currently the Deputy Vice Chancellor of Kingston University having previously held the appointment of Pro Vice Chancellor for Academic and Student Support.

 He is a member of the International Accreditation Advisory Board for the Association of MBAs.
 Academic appointments have been as Dean of the Business School at the University of Kent and at the Royal Military College of Science and at Cranfield School of Management, where he was Director of the MBA.
 Prior to this he was a Colonel in the Army.

 In September 2016 James was appointed President of the Students' Association.
-Working with the University and the rest of the Students’ Association, the President’s role is to represent the student body and assist in improving the overall student experience.
+Working with the University and the rest of the Students’ Association the President’s role is to represent the student body and assist in improving the overall student experience.
 James is a recent graduate of BPP University’s LLB (Hons) programme, and was previously Centre President for BPP University in Leeds.
-On completion of his tenure as President, James hopes to go on to complete the LPC at BPP University and practice as a Solicitor in the future.
+James is also a part-time student on the LPC programme at BPP University Leeds, upon completion of his tenure as President he intends to practice as a solicitor.

 Professor Lynne Gell